Cross-Industry Benefits of Robotic Process Automation (RPA)

 The financial function in most companies is the area where most tedious work needs to be performed.
 Most of the times processes such as reporting, account reconciliation and transaction verification happen manually.

 Take, for instance, one bank, who receives between 400 and 500 transaction requests daily in the form of unstructured data.
 An operations team relies on a master document, which refers to 20 different sub-documents, in order to process every application.
 Additionally, each request needs to hit the mark on 45 compliance checks due to regulatory requirements.
 This is a huge volume of data that needs to be verified.

 The bank decided to upgrade this process with RPA.
 Bots were developed to capture data in a suitable format, verify compliance and provide traceability.
-Post-adoption, the banking team’s were eliminated by merely formalizing this process in automation.
+Post-adoption, the banking team’s productivity increased by 55% and 5% of manual errors were eliminated by merely formalizing this process in automation.

 Beyond that robotics in banking can be effectively applied towards the following data-heavy processes: